 On rare occasions, Apple's system server can be down and prevent you from performing the iOS update.
 It especially occurs when Apple performs scheduled maintenance or releases major iOS updates.
 You can be assured that the Apple server is working from their system status page.

 Are you a member of Apple's beta tester program?
-Consider deleting the iOS 16 beta profile as sometimes it can cause the error.
+Consider deleting the iOS 16 beta profile, as sometimes it can cause the error.
 Here is how to do so;

 Restart your iPhone and retry to update after deleting the beta profile.